MapsPeople/docs/src/map/map-styling/display-settings-ios.md

 view = stackView
 ```

 At this point you should be able to run this view controller in your own application.
 You should see a map with some colored buttons below the map.
-Tapping each button should enable/disable the custom display settings for either a single locations, multiple locations or all locations belonging to a specific type.
+Tapping each button should enable/disable the custom display rules for either a single locations, multiple locations or all locations belonging to a specific type.

 [See the sample in ChangeDisplaySettingController.swift](https://github.com/MapsIndoors/MapsIndoorsIOS/blob/master/Example/DemoSamples/Change%20Display%20Setting/ChangeDisplaySettingController.swift)